mathaou/seventeenroundslapdown/protocol.md

         }
     },
     "turn": 0,
-    // Current cards on the table-- 0 = no card for player
+    // Current cards on the table.
+0 = no card for player
     // Indices correspond to player indices
     "table": [0, 0, 0]
 }